-Female (internal) condoms provide a barrier which collects the semen (fluid that contains sperm) and stops the transfer of fluids to a partner.
+Internal condoms provide a barrier which collects the semen (fluid that contains sperm) and stops the transfer of fluids to a partner.

-Female (internal) condoms are 95% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (79%) because condoms can break and are not always used correctly.
+Internal condoms are 95% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (79%) because condoms can break and are not always used correctly.

-Condoms (including female (internal) condoms) are the best protection against STIs but are less effective at preventing pregnancy than some other types of contraception.
+Condoms (including internal condoms) are the best protection against STIs but are less effective at preventing pregnancy than some other types of contraception.